gavinmdouglas/parallel_joblog_summary/README.md

 There should be one command per line in this file.
 This script compares this file with the resulting logfile created by using the `--joblog` option.

 It will provide a breakdown of how many commands fit into the following categories (to standard output):
-1. Finished successfully (and only present once in log)
+1. Finished successfully (and only present once in log).
-2. Failed (and only present once in log)
+2. Failed (and only present once in log).
-3. Were never run (i.e., not found in log)
+3. Were never run (i.e., not found in log).

-This information can also be output, but only if there is at least on occurrence of each (because they are rare issues):
+This information about duplicate commands in the logfile can also be output, but only if there is at least one occurrence (because they are rare issues):

-4. Present multiple times in log, but was successful everytime.
+* Present multiple times in log, but was successful everytime.
 Indicates redundancy and likely user error.
-5. Present multiple times in log, but failed everytime.
+* Present multiple times in log, but failed everytime.
-6. Finished successfully upon last instance, but failed when run earlier in log (so likely re-run after an error)
+* Finished successfully upon last instance, but failed when run earlier in log (so likely re-run after an error).
-7. Produced error upon last instance in log, but was successful at least once in another instance.
+* Produced error upon last instance in log, but was successful at least once in another instance.
 This is a redflag that a successful job might have been partially overwritten.

 An error will be thrown if there are any commands in the log file that are not present in the commands file.
 Also, note that empty commands (in input command file or in logfile) will be ignored.
 This can happen if people put empty lines in between input commands accidently.